-If you do venture this far south then it’s most likely you’re here to sail the Beagle Channel to Antarctica or go skiing at the most remote resort town in the world!
+If you do venture this far south then it’s most likely you’re here to sail the Beagle Channel, head to Antarctica, or go skiing at the most remote resort town in the world!

-However, there are also some amazing hikes and expeditions in and around the city including horse riding and kayaking trips.
-The town itself is also very touristic and you can try some great craft beers here and enjoy fabulous meals!
+However, there are also some amazing hikes and expeditions in and around the city including spider crab fishing, horse riding and kayaking trips.
+Honestly, there are some great tours on offer in Ushuaia.
+On top of that, the town itself is also very touristic and you can try some great craft beers here and enjoy fabulous meals!

 15. Cerro Tronador, Bariloche

 Last but certainly not least is one of the best things to do in Argentina and my other favorite hike, Cerro Tronador.
 This trail takes you far away from the touristic hikes of Bariloche and out to an amazing part of the Lakes District.

 Hiking Cerro Tronador is an off-the-beaten-path experience that sees you camp or sleep (in a hut) next to two glaciers with panoramic views of the Andes Mountain Range.
 On the way to the hut, you can view the Hanging Glacier that pierces over the edge of a cliff into many waterfalls.

 Once at the hut you can enjoy a range of tours and even warm meals, however just being there is amazing in itself.